thomassuedbroecker/watson-nlp-custom-init-container/README.md

 ### Step 5: Prepare the custom model container image

-This creates `model-manifest.csv` which contains the information to create the custom model container image.
+The `watson_embed_model_packager` creates a `model-manifest.csv` which contains the information how to package the custom model init container image.

 ```sh
 export TMP_HOME=$(pwd)